German minister predicts rule-of-law solution in 'days'

 There has been no sign from Budapest and Warsaw that they would ease their objection to the rule-of-law link that they claim could be used as a means of political pressure.

-Polish prime minister Mateusz Morawiecki will travel to Budapest on Thursday for a one-day visit to consult Hungarian premier Viktor Orban on the issue, Polish media reported on Tuesday.
+Polish prime minister Mateusz Morawiecki will travel to Budapest on Thursday for a one-day visit to consult Hungarian premier Viktor Orbán on the issue, Polish media reported on Tuesday.

 The two premiers are meeting to coordinate their positions.